Bead Glossary A to J

 BENT CHAIN NOSED PLIERS

 Are useful for general wire work, holding, and especially when working for prolonged periods of time for example when making Chain Maille.
-The tips are bent so that the users wrists are at a comfortable working angle.
+The plier tips are bent so that the users wrists are kept at a comfortable working angle.

 Above is an example of a pair of Beadalon Bent Chain Nose Pliers.